 - I. Statement Prohibiting Bullying and Harassment - A. It is the policy of the Suwannee County School District that all of its students and school employees have an educational setting that is safe, secure and free from harassment and bullying of any kind.
-The District will not tolerate bullying and harassment of any type.
-Conduct that constitutes bullying and harassment, as defined herein, is prohibited. - B. The District upholds that bullying or harassment of any student or school employee is prohibited - 1.
+The District will not tolerate bullying and harassment of any type against any students, employees, visitors, volunteers or agents who work on school related activities, subject to the control of school officials.
+Conduct that constitutes bullying and harassment, as defined herein, is prohibited. - B. The District upholds that bullying or harassment of any student or school employee, visitor, volunteer or agent is prohibited - 1.
 During any education program or activity conducted by a public K- 12 educational institution; - 2.
 During any school-related or school-sponsored program or activity; - 3.
 On a school bus of a public K-12 educational institution; or - 4.
 Through the use of data or computer software that is accessed through a computer, computer system, or computer network of a public K- 12 education institution within the scope of the School District, meaning regardless of ownership, any computer, computer system, computer network that is physically located on school property or at a school-related or school-sponsored program or activity; . or - 5.
 Through the use of data or computer software that is accessed at a nonschool-related location, activity, function, or program or through the use of technology or an electronic device that is not owned, leased, or used by the School District or a school, if the bullying substantially interferes with or limits the victim's ability to participate in or benefit from the services, activities, or opportunities offered by a school or substantially disrupts the education process or orderly operation of a school.
 School staff is not required to monitor any nonschool-related activity, function, or program.